muarshad01/Quran_Topics/bani_israel.md

 ***

+## Al Araaf
-[7:163] And ask them about the town which stood by the sea; when they exceeded the limits of the Sabbath, when their fish came to them on the day of their Sabbath, appearing on the surface of the water, and on the day on which they did not keep the Sabbath they did not come to them; thus did We try them because they transgressed.
+* [7:163] And ask them about the town which stood by the sea; when they exceeded the limits of the Sabbath, when their fish came to them on the day of their Sabbath, appearing on the surface of the water, and on the day on which they did not keep the Sabbath they did not come to them; thus did We try them because they transgressed.

 [7:164] And when a party of them said: Why do you admonish a with a severe chastisement?
 They said: To be free from blame before your Lord, and that haply they may guard (against evil).